 This hot, dry region above the Columbia River is known for Cabernet, Merlot, Riesling and Chardonnay.
 Most vines in this region are planted on southwest-facing slopes in well-drained sandy soils.
 Temperatures are moderated by the Columbia River and strong winds, which protect the vines from rot and insects and reduce the size of the grapes, resulting in more concentrated, flavourful wines.

-More than 1000 wineries are sprinkled across 15 growing regions.
+More than 1000 wineries are sprinkled across Washington’s 19 growing regions or AVAs.

-With annual wine production of about 19.4 million cases, Washington State is the second-largest wine producer in the US, behind California.
+With annual wine production of almost 18 million cases, Washington State is the second-largest wine producer in the US, behind California.

 This grape thrives in Washington, creating a complex character that's more subtle than Merlot from the region.
 It's fruity with blackcurrant, berry and cherry notes that may be combined with chocolate, leather or mint flavours.
 Many winemakers here blend it with Merlot or Cabernet Franc.